How it all started

 It wasn’t until years later when the internet came about that Pete’s interest in the weather started to focus on the snow and when the snowfalls would come.
 Now weather charts were accessible and there was also the opportunity to chat to other likeminded snow enthusiasts.
 Around 1995 the ski.com.au website was created and the forum there was the place to talk snow.
 Pete (known as ‘The Frog’) started to post up his thoughts on coming weather systems and the chances of them bringing snow.
 The method Pete came up with seemed to be pretty accurate and it wasn’t long until he began to get emails asking for forecasts for particular dates from all over the country.
 Recognition in snow magazines meant that he must be doing something right.

 Answering the endless emails was very time consuming so Snowatch was started so that all the forecasts could be published daily for all to see free of charge.
 The very basic single page site began to get quite popular and enquiries came from snow industry companies wanting to advertise on the page so the keen snow lovers could see their brand/product.
-Pete's thoughts were also sought out for the planning of World Cup Aerial events held at Mt.Buller.
+Pete’s thoughts were also sought out for the planning of World Cup Aerial events in the early 2000’s held at Mt.Buller.

 Now and the Future

 These days Pete has a young family and lives on the Northern Beaches of Wollongong.
 He still works fulltime in his ‘real’ job (graphic designer/studio manager) and gets up very early 6 months of the year to do the forecasts before getting his two young boys up and heading off to work.
 The rest of the year is late nights working on the website.
 Snow and snow forecasting are his passions and Snowatch is his second home.
 Snowatch is still a one man operation and as such can be flexible which is how Pete is able to use it as a vehicle to promote the Australian snow industry, something he feels very strongly about and will continue to do so.